solar-engine/common-chicken-runtime-engine/DOCUMENTATION.md

 Currently, it is recommended to leave the project folder as the folder where you checked out the CCRE to.
 This should be the default value.
 This may be modified in the future, but if you do, you will need to update linking to the other projects.

 Hit 'Copy' to create your project.

+You may need to manually rename the project itself to your new name at this time.

 At this point, you will want to decide which codebase you want to start from.
 You have the following options: